 - Seasons are the time step during which constant rates apply. - Catch and discard amounts are per season and F is calculated per season. - The year can have just one annual season, or be subdivided into seasons of unequal length. - Season duration is input in real months and is converted into fractions of an annum.
-Annual rate values are multiplied by the per annum season duration. - If the sum of the input season durations is not close to 12.0, then the input durations is divided by 12.
-This allows for a special situation in which the year could be only 0.25 in duration (e.g., seasons as years) so that spawning and time-varying parameters can occur more frequently.
+Annual rate values are multiplied by the per annum season duration. - If the sum of the input season durations do not equal 12.0, then the input durations are divided by the total duration input to rescale season duration to equal 1.0. - Allows for a special situation in which the year could be only 0.25 in duration (e.g., seasons as years) so that spawning and time-varying parameters can occur more frequently.